Apidya

-Apidya (titled Abidja (アビヂャ) in Japanese characters below the title) is a horizontally scrolling shoot 'em up video game developed by German studio Kaiko and released by Play Byte in 1992 for the Amiga.
-It was Kaiko's second game developed.
-Despite being labelled II in the title it is not a sequel to any game, but has the digits placed there simply for a gag.
+Apidya (titled Abidja (アビヂャ) in Japanese characters below the title) is a horizontally scrolling shoot 'em up video game developed by German studio Kaiko and released by Blue Byte (as Play Byte) in 1992 for the Amiga.
+The game was also released by the disk magazine Amiga Spiele Disc, and later as a budget game by Team17 in 1994.

+A 24-bit pixel remake, Apidya' Special, is being developed by ININ Games for release in 2026.

 Gameplay

 The game is a horizontally scrolling shooter, with some elements similar to early, classic shoot 'em ups.
-The story revolves around Ikuro, whose wife Yuri has been poisoned by Hexaae, an evil lord of black magic.
-Ikuro uses magic to transform into a deadly bee and vows to find an antidote for Yuri and wreak revenge on Hexaae.
+The story revolves around Ikuro, whose wife Yuri has been poisoned by Hexaä, an evil lord of black magic.
+Ikuro uses magic to transform into a deadly bee and vows to find an antidote for Yuri and wreak revenge on Hexaä.

-The player controls a bee capable of launching a number of projectiles which can damage or destroy enemy targets.
+The player controls a bee (Ikuro) capable of launching a number of projectiles which can damage or destroy enemy targets.
 The game uses the power-up bar system pioneered by Gradius.
 Destroyed enemies sometimes leave a power-up in the form of a red-and-yellow flower.
 The player may collect these flowers and activate new weapons and enhancements.
 A 'build-up' weapon, similar to the 'beam' weapon in R-Type, also features.
 If the fire button is held down for a second or two, the bee produces a hissing noise and releasing the fire button will then cause the bee to fire a large, organic projectile (a giant bee stinger) which can wipe out waves of small enemies, or damage larger ones.

 If the player's bee is hit by enemy fire or crashes into the terrain, a life will be lost and the current stage is restarted except for the end bosses of the first 3 stages, that will continue till all lives are lost.
 Once all lives are lost the game ends.
 A co-operative two-player mode is possible, in which the second player controls a smaller companion drone, which can launch small projectiles and shield the first player.
 The drone can sustain 5 small projectiles per life but won't survive large projectiles or collisions and the stage doesn't reset if it dies, the large bee is the alpha which must survive to advance.
 The alpha bee dying resets the stage as with normal play minus end stage bosses for the first 3 stages.
 An alternating two player mode is also possible.